The Panama Trust

 - Legislation published in Spanish and translated into English

-- Fast-track authorization for trustees licensed in other jurisdictions
+- Fast-track authorization for trustees licensed abroad

 - English-speaking country with a pro-business government